pmnoxx/reshade-display-commander/docs/GPU_COMPLETION_MEASUREMENT.md

 - Sets a Windows event to be triggered when the fence completes
 - **Note**: Currently only sets up infrastructure; full implementation requires command queue access during swapchain initialization

+## Implementation

+### Dedicated Monitoring Thread

+The GPU completion measurement now uses a dedicated background thread (`gpu_completion_monitoring.cpp`) that:
+- Waits on the GPU completion event in a blocking manner (100ms timeout per iteration)
+- Captures the exact moment the GPU completes its work
+- Calculates and smooths the GPU duration using exponential moving average (alpha = 64 frames)
+- Automatically starts/stops with the addon lifecycle

+This provides **accurate GPU completion timestamps** without the polling delay that would occur if checking during the next frame's Present call.

+### Thread Management

+The monitoring thread:
+- Starts automatically when the addon initializes (via `StartGPUCompletionMonitoring()`)
+- Stops automatically when the addon unloads (via `StopGPUCompletionMonitoring()`)
+- Only actively waits when `g_gpu_measurement_enabled` is true
+- Uses a 100ms timeout on `WaitForSingleObject` to allow responsive shutdown

 ## Usage

 ### Enable Measurement